huonwe/simple-cf-ai/README.md

 npx wrangler deploy
 ```

+In this method, you can change some options by editing src/index.ts.
+Please read the infomation in index.ts .

+You will need to run `npx wrangler deploy` again to let it work.

 After that, open your locate your workers in your cloudflare account, and find the url of the worker, then enjoy!

 ### Directly deploy to your workers